Skip to content

 Home / Federal Nutrition Programs / Older Adults

 Nutrition programs for older adults are designed for adults age 60 and older and adults with disabilities.
-Services offered include community dining (currently closed due to COVID-19), home-delivered meals, nutrition screening, nutrition counseling, nutrition supplements and nutrition education.
+Services offered include community dining, home-delivered meals, nutrition screening, nutrition counseling, nutrition supplements and nutrition education.

 What Programs can Older Adults use?